David Icke: Self-publishing

 Icke's next manuscript, And the Truth Shall Set You Free (1995), contained a chapter questioning aspects of the Holocaust, which caused a rift with his publisher, Gateway.
 In the book Icke suggested that Jews funded the Holocaust by quoting and seconding Gary Allen's claim that "The Warburgs, part of the Rothschild empire, helped finance Adolf Hitler".
 In his view, schools "indoctrinate children with the unchallenged version of events" with the mainstream account of the Holocaust thanks to their use of free copies of the film Schindler's List (1993).
+The book "argues that Holocaust denial should be taught in schools."
 After borrowing £15,000 from a friend, Icke established Bridge of Love Publications, later called David Icke Books.
 He self-published And the Truth Shall Set You Free and all his subsequent books.

 According to Lewis and Kahn, Icke aimed to consolidate all conspiracy theories into one project with unlimited explanatory power.
 His books sold 140,000 copies between 1998 and 2011, at a value of over £2 million.
 Thirty thousand copies of The Biggest Secret (1999) were in print months after publication, according to Icke, and it was reprinted six times between 1999 and 2006.
 His 2002 book Alice in Wonderland and the World Trade Center Disaster became a long-standing top-five bestseller in South Africa.
 By 2006, his website was gaining 600,000 hits a week, and by 2011 his books had been translated into 11 languages.

 Lecturing

 Icke has held public lectures around the world, and by 2006 had spoken in at least 25 countries.
 He spoke for seven hours to 2,500 people at the Brixton Academy, London, in 2008, and the same year addressed the University of Oxford's debating society, the Oxford Union.
 His book tour for Human Race Get Off Your Knees: The Lion Sleeps No More (2010) included a sold-out talk to 2,100 in New York City and £83,000 worth of ticket sales in Melbourne.
 In October 2012, he spoke for eleven hours to 6,000 people at London's Wembley Arena.

-Second marriage, politics, television

-In 1997 Icke met his second wife, Pamela Leigh Richards, in Jamaica.
-He and Linda Atherton divorced in 2001, and he and Richards were married the same year.
-They separated in 2008 and divorced in 2011.
+Icke's lecturing "combines sophisticated slideshows, which use image and sound more than text, with his own personally impassioned on-stage presence", with Icke often working in content that is specific to the country he is lecturing in, such as local politics, to better engage with his audience.
+These lectures primarily focus on promulgating his conspiracist worldview, but generally "concludes them with New Age exhortations for spiritual growth as a positive means of challenging and changing the conspiracy".